 Exactly how such data are collated, digested and presented to the public gets less attention.
 Yet grappling with pandemic data is a problem for all nations.
 And this became clear from the lively discussion at the Dialogue event ‘How to Communicate Data in a Pandemic’ in February.
 [Wednesday 24 February].
 This was the second in a three-part series of Science and Innovation Dialogues, convened by the British Council and the UK Science and Innovation Network.
 Its overriding message was just how much can be gained if countries take time to listen to each other, no matter how distinct their cultures.

-The recording of the event is available here, while the summary by the moderator Susan Watts and the presentation shared by the keynote spaker Prof David Spielhalter are available below.
+The recording of the event is available here, while the presentation shared by the keynote spaker Prof David Spielhalter and the summary by the moderator Susan Watts are available here or as pdf documents below.